-By putting off the money talk, parents are missing the opportunity to set expectations on what they can afford.
+By putting off the money talk, parents planning for college are missing the opportunity to set expectations on what they can afford.
 Instead, students start thinking about maybe actually getting into their “dream” or reach schools without any consideration of costs.
 Since the largest scholarship a student receives generally comes from the college she attends, she needs to know to apply to those schools.
 You can’t get a scholarship from a college you don’t ever apply to.
 And if you don’t have the money talk, your student may never apply to the colleges that would provide the needed scholarships.
 So you take out loans instead.

 Unless you’re good with paying the full cost of college, submit the FAFSA.
 If nothing else, the student will be eligible for lower cost loans, loan consolidation programs, and state aid programs.

-4. Take out PLUS Loans
+4. Blowing your Retirement Mistake: Take out PLUS Loans

 The PLUS program is valuable for families facing unexpected expenses and need a loan to get through a semester or two.
 It should not be the basis for paying for 4 years of college.
 If you can’t afford a college without a PLUS loan, you can’t afford the college.

-If your teen gets into one of the most competitive colleges, it’s only natural for parents to want to make sure they are able to tend.
+If your teen gets into one of the most competitive colleges, it’s only natural for parents to want to make sure they are able to attend.
 And chances are, that families may be able to afford these schools since many of them have very generous need-based financial aid.
 But you can’t count on it being the case in your situation.
-Parents need to let students know as much as they would like for them to go to their dream school, they can only afford to pay so much for college.
+Parents planning for college need to let students know as much as they would like for them to go to their dream school, they can only afford to pay so much for college.
 See reason 1.

 Out-of-state tuition is the biggest rip-off for undergraduate students who have an in-state public alternative.
 Public universities have been increasing out-of-state tuition to make up for cutbacks in government funding.
 In other words, they’re using out-of-state students to help subsidized in-state tuition.
 Out-of-state students are paying the cost of attending a private school but getting the resources of a public university.
 And since these schools don’t tend to provide any financial aid to out-of-state students, students end up taking out loans to pay for the experience.

-If you live in California or the Northeast, insisting that your student attend college within a couple of hours drive of home eliminates a lot of excellent, low-cost alternatives.
+If you live in California or the Northeast, insisting that your student attend college within a couple of hours drive of home eliminates a lot of excellent, lower-cost alternatives.
 Private colleges in popular areas can and do charge more for tuition.
 Furthermore, they tend to provide less merit awards since they have no shortage of students wanting to attend.
 These schools often use student loans for the majority of their financial aid awards.

 If you don’t believe parents should have to pay for their kid’s college education, that is certainly your right.
 However, the government and colleges believe otherwise.
 This means that you can’t simply declare your child independent by not claiming them on your taxes.
 Chances are that your child will not meet the requirements to be considered independent.
 And if you aren’t willing to provide your income tax information for the financial aid application, basically all your child will qualify for will be loans.
 If you don’t expect to contribute to paying for college, you need to have the money talk as soon as possible.

 The fact is that none of the colleges at the top of national rankings guarantee graduation along with a minimum paying job.
 Their graduates may consistently rank among the highest paid in the various salary surveys but that doesn’t justify taking out loans.
-The total amount a student should borrow for all four years of college shouldn’t exceed their estimated first year salary.
+Parents planning for college should know that the total amount a student should borrow for all four years of college shouldn’t exceed their estimated first year salary.